apispoint/soter/README.md

 Creating a better tomorrow with today's technology.

+### SO+ER Firmware
+#### UPDATE: November 2021

+We are planning to release the SO+ER firmware for non-commericial use.
+Commericial and non-profit entities may purchase the source code.
+[Contact us](mailto:ap.web.user@gmail.com) at our community email for source code pricing.

 ### Reference Architecture
 This Do-It-Yourself (DIY) project contains an array of microphones, sensors, and an internet enabled single-board computer.
 The collector listens for and records sharp sounds with high levels of energy.
 Recordings are analyzed in the cloud using machine learning to categorize the characteristics.
 SO+ER is configurable to notify you when a detection is received.